CosmWasm/cosmwasm/MIGRATING.md

 - Complete overhaul of `cosmwasm::Error` into `cosmwasm_std::StdError`:
-  - Auto generated snafu error constructor structs like `NotFound`/`ParseErr`/… have been privatized in favour of error generation helpers like `not_found`/`parse_err`/…
+  - Auto generated snafu error constructor structs like `NotFound`/`ParseErr`/… have been privatized in favor of error generation helpers like `not_found`/`parse_err`/…
   - All error generator functions now return errors instead of results, such that e.g. `return unauthorized();` becomes `return Err(unauthorized());`